-Soluboard® combines natural flax fibres with a halogen-free polymer.
+Soluboard® combines natural fibres with a halogen-free polymer.

 Jiva is collaborating with European manufacturers to commercialise Soluboard® and we have secured long-term access to a continued raw material supply.